paulohscwb/polyhedra2/fractalarchimedean/README.md

 <!-- <iframe width="560" height="315" style="max-width:100%" src="https://www.youtube.com/embed/videoseries?list=PLy0I_lGW8HxU-mneUmSsccpRAAwbErHFq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> -->
 <h4>1.
 Cuboctahedron fractal</h4>
 <a href="vr/FractalCuboctahedron.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/31A.png" class="foto" alt="Cuboctahedron fractal"></a><img src="ar/31.png" class="qr">
- <br><br>Applying the construction principle of the Koch curve to triangular faces of the cuboctahedron, we obtain a cuboctahedron fractal.
-In the first order of fractal construction, we construct a new solid at each triangular face of the original polyhedron.
+ <br><br>Applying the construction Sierpinski principle to square faces of the cuboctahedron, we obtain a cuboctahedron fractal.
+In the first order of fractal construction, we construct a new solid at each vertex of the original polyhedron.
 In this example, we have representations of the solid in orders 0, 1, 2 and 3.
  <table>
 	<tr>
 		<th>order</th>